Cory Stearns: Dance career

 Stearns joined the Studio Company of the American Ballet Theatre (ABT) in 2004.
 In the 2005 he was promoted to an apprentice with ABT and to the corps de ballet in 2006.
 He was appointed a Soloist in January 2009 and a Principal Dancer in January 2011.

 Stearns' first major role with ABT was Conrad in Le Corsaire in 2008, and roles since have included Solor in La Bayadère, Oberon in The Dream, Basilio and Espada in Don Quixote, titular role in Onegin, Romeo in Romeo and Juliet, Prince Siegfried and Von Rothbart in Swan Lake, James in La Sylphide and the Prince in Alexei Ratmansky's The Nutcracker.

 In the 2013/14 season, Stearns returned to London for a guest role as the Prince in Nutcracker at The Royal Ballet.

 Reviewing Cinderella, The New York Times states Stearns was "chivalrous, handsome and calmly glowing amid virtuosity."

+Stearns retired in May 2026 following knee surgery.

 Modeling career

 Stearns began his modeling career by chance in 2009 when an agent spotted him at "New Andy's Deli".
 Since then he has modeled for Louis Vuitton, Ramsey, and Dolce & Gabbana and has been photographed by Bruce Weber, Steven Klein, and Annie Leibovitz who shot him alongside fellow dancers Benjamin Millepied and Stella Abrera for a Vogue Magazine spread.